Bullying and How To Stop It

 - Kids should leave the area and find an adult for help if they see physical fighting or weapons.

 - Teach good online judgment.
-Don't give out passwords or personal information to anyone, and don't say anything you wouldn't say in person.
+For example, don't give out passwords or personal information to anyone, and don't say anything you wouldn't say in person.

-- Raise your preteen to be respectful to all.
+- Raise your child to be respectful to all.
 No talking/texting about people behind their backs, and keep your hands to yourself!

 For More Information